 For programmers, syntax and semantics are not the only elements of a programming language.
 First, the standard library of a language is another element.
 The standard library provides various utilities required by applications: data structures like lists and maps, functions handling file and network IO, and so on.
 The standard library is like clothes for humans.
 A human without clothes is a human; a programming language without a standard library is a programming language.
 At the same time, clothes are important to humans as they make bodies warm and protect bodies from dangerous objects.
 Similarly, a standard library is important to a programming language as it supplies diverse functionalities for applications.
 Each person wears clothes different from others, and each language puts different things from other languages in its standard library.
-Some languages include many utilities in their standard libraries, while others include much less.
-Some languages treat lists and maps as built-in concepts in their semantics, while others define them with other primitives in their standard libraries.
+Some languages include many utilities in their standard libraries, while others define them with other primitives in their standard libraries.
 Programmers avoid using a language without a standard library because such a language increases the effort to write programs.

 Another important element to programmers is the ecosystem of a programming language.
 The ecosystem includes everything related to the language: developers and companies using the language, third-party libraries written in the language, and so on.
 It is like a society for humans.
 If many programmers and companies use a programming language, one can easily get help and find complementary materials by using the same language.
 There will be more chances of cooperative work and employment, too.
 Third-party libraries also take important roles in software development.
 The standard library offers only general facilities and often lacks domain-specific features.
 When a required functionality cannot be found in the standard library, a third-party library can provide the exact functionality.
 For these reasons, the ecosystem of a programming language is important to programmers.